jordachewd/Thyreon-FrontEnd/README.md

-# 🛡️ WPGuard – WordPress Maintenance & Security Platform
+# 🛡️ WPGuard Frontend – WordPress Maintenance Dashboard

-**WPGuard** is a comprehensive full-stack SaaS solution designed to simplify WordPress site management for freelancers, agencies, and site owners.
-It provides a centralized dashboard to monitor, maintain, and secure multiple WordPress installations with real-time updates, subscription-based billing, and advanced user management.
+**WPGuard Frontend** is a Next.js-based web application that provides a centralized dashboard for WordPress site management.
+Built for freelancers, agencies, and site owners, it offers an intuitive interface to monitor, maintain, and secure multiple WordPress installations.

 ---